clojurists-together/clojuriststogether.org/resources/markdown/news/november-2018-monthly-update.md

 ## Clojurists Together News

-We are happy to close the month of November with a successful fourth quarter at Clojurists Together.
-It was the first month of work for our new projects, Datascript and Kaocha.
+We are happy to close the month of November with a successful start to the fourth quarter at Clojurists Together.
+Our Q4 projects, Datascript and Koacha, are well on their way.

 Special thanks to the Skills Matter blog for the little shoutout and picture, [check it out here](https://skillsmatter.com/skillscasts/12774-are-you-writing-java-in-clojure).